bholt/claret/Questions.md

         - Redis? ("data structures server", but not designed to be consistent across replicas)
 	        - would people take this seriously if it was a modification to Redis?
         - Tapir?
-        - Doppel?
-(Phase Reconciliation paper)
-	        - code not (yet) available
-        - Lynx / Rococo
+        - Lynx (geo-replicated, explicit transaction chains)
-	        - Distributed key/value store
+        - Rococo (distributed key/value store, reorder pieces of transactions to ensure strict serializability)
     - Existing DTM framework
         - HyFlow (Scala)
 - how best to evaluate?